I still miss Harlan Ellison.

-I feel diminished, but that feeling’s not accurate.
-Though I never met the man, he enhanced me.
-He pointed a way to empowerment and wit and ferocity.
+I feel diminished, but that not accurate.
+Though I never met the man, he enhanced my world.
+He pointed a way to empowerment with wit and ferocity.
 On many days, he is my favorite writer.
 This is one of those days.

 Things I learned…

 1. “You are not entitled to your opinion.
 You are entitled to your informed opinion.
 No one is entitled to be ignorant.”

 Perhaps Ellison’s most relevant statement since the onslaught of the radio talk shows.
 It’s a pretty safe bet if you can’t spell your opinion or you’ve cut and pasted your opinion, you haven’t researched your opinion.
 You’re simply spouting randomly or shouting “ditto” into the chaos.
 It’s unhelpful at least, certainly a waste of everyone’s time (including your own), and probably destructive of anything that might possibly “make America great.”

 2. “Don’t start an argument with somebody who has a microphone when you don’t.
 They’ll make you look like chopped liver.”

 This is so obvious.
 Just tune in to a Trump rally or any politician’s town meeting.
 This also applies to getting into a social media debate with a professional writer.
 Geez…these people write for living!
 Or suggesting to LeBron James; “Let’s settle this with a game of H-O-R-S-E.”